FAQ from a Car Accident Attorney Dekalb County GA Clients Recommend

 Can I receive a free consultation?

-We encourage you to contact our office to receive a free consultation with Andrew R. Lynch, P.C.
-If you suffered from an automobile accident and you are struggling to receive the compensation you deserve for damages, medical bills, or lost wages, it may be wise to speak with an experienced attorney about your case.
-For more information, or to schedule a case evaluation with a car accident attorney Dekalb County GA residents trust contact Andrew R. Lynch, P.C. at (404) 373-7715.
+We encourage you to contact our office to receive a free consultation with The Lynch Law Group If you suffered from an automobile accident and you are struggling to receive the compensation you deserve for damages, medical bills, or lost wages, it may be wise to speak with an experienced attorney about your case.
+For more information, or to schedule a case evaluation with a car accident attorney Dekalb County GA residents trust contact The Lynch Law Group at (404) 373-7715.

 What factors or circumstances could affect the worth of my claim?